akaliutau/gcp-grimoire/cert/gpa/07_networking.md

 Proxy load balancers terminate incoming client connections and open new connections from the load balancer to the backends.
 Pass-through load balancers do not terminate client connections.
 Instead, load-balanced packets are received by backend VMs with the packet's source, destination, and, if applicable, port information unchanged.
 Connections are then terminated by the backend VMs.
 Responses from the backend VMs go directly to the clients, not back through the load balancer.

+Note: All global load balancers require the Premium Tier network, which routes all data over the Google global network and not the public Internet

 HTTP and HTTPS traffic:
 - Global external HTTP(S) load balancer